thoughtbot/ruby-science/book/solutions/replace_callback_with_method.md

 ` app/models/survey_inviter.rb@db6cad48:27,43

 If any of the invitations fail to save, the transaction will roll back.
-Nothing will be committed, and no messages will be delivered.
+Nothing will be committed and no messages will be delivered.

 ### Next Steps

-* Find other instances where the model is saved to make sure that the extracted method doesn't need to be called.
+* Find other instances where the model is saved, to make sure that the extracted method doesn't need to be called.